johnnyryan/Verity/README.md

-***The initial setup assumes a Nvidia 5070ti GPU (2025) and and spare AMD 5700xt (2019) on a 2021 PC.
+***The initial setup assumes a Nvidia 5070ti GPU (2025) and and spare AMD 5700xt (2019) on a 2021 Wintel.
 This is the reference machine.
 You can adapt Verity for your own self-hosted LLM setup.***

 ---